phikai/runkeeper-wordpress-activity-feed/README.md

+**PSA**: Project has moved to [gitlab](https://gitlab.com/phikai/runkeeper-wordpress-activity-feed).
+This repo will remain on Github as a mirror.
+---

 Branch:  phikai / runkeeper-wordpress-activity-feed
 Author: A. Kai Armstrong - http://www.kaiarmstrong.com
 Description: A WordPress plugin that automatically posts RunKeeper Activities as blog posts.
 It also provides the ability to import all of your exisiting activites as posts.